Chelsie87/RGBvalues/README.md

 It will output output_1.ppm, output_2.ppm, and output_3.ppm.
 These correspond to the above prompt.
 It will then output bargraph.ppm which outputs the frequencies of all R, G, and B values as a bar graph in each colors' respective color.

+I added the input image I used as well as the outputs I recieve after running my program.